 Introduction to the legal and constitutional rights of inmates.
 Pre-trial, sentencing, and probation processes covered.
-Court cases and the litigation process with regards to enforcement personnel and custodial agencies discussed.
+Court cases with regards to enforcement personnel and custodial agencies discussed.
+Also covers orders of protection, inmate discipline and types of force.
 Prerequisites: LET130.